Inflectra/spira-documentation/docs/Spira-Administration-Guide/Template-Risks.md

 ![](img/Template_Risks_169.png)

 The screen displays a list of all the defined risk impacts for the current template.
-By default, the screen will be populated with the standard SpiraPlan® risk impacts.
+By default, the screen will be populated with the standard risk impacts.
 To edit an existing impact: change the name, color, score (which is used, together with a risks probability to calculate its exposure), position, or change the active flag then click "Save".
 Note that you can either enter the hexadecimal RRGGBB code for the color or use the pop-up color picker.

 You can't delete an existing impact, but to prevent it appearing in any drop-down-lists, change its active flag to "No" and click "Save".
 To add a new impact, click the "Add" button and a new row will be added to the list which you can now edit.